 And as an alternative to laying on our backs, in shallow areas we will sometimes tread water with our knees bent up close to our bodies to avoid touching anything.
-We have gotten so that we can relax in either position, talk, and adjust our face masks.
+We have gotten so that we can relax in either position, talk, and adjust our masks.

 Practice it, it is a great skill to learn, and it saves the reefs.
 Be aware of your fins.
 Know if you are kicking something.

-Besides not touching coral, the rule of thumb is not to touch anything, because there are a number of things in the ocean that are poisonous or dangerous to touch.
+Besides not touching coral, this snorkeling etiquette rule is not to touch anything, because there are a number of things in the ocean that are poisonous or dangerous to touch.
 There are not a lot of them, but do you know which ones they are?
 For example, picking up a beautiful little seashell when snorkeling can be deadly.
 Cone shells have a stinger that can extend for several inches and can be deadly.
 That also means keeping an eye out for what you are swimming into, like jellyfish or the Portuguese Man-of-War, a jelly-like siphonophore that delivers a very painful sting from the long tendrils that extend below it into the water.

 Give the poor critters some space.
-Sure you can swim slowly towards turtles and fish, but don't try to get too close.
+Sure you can swim slowly towards turtles and fish, but don’t try to get too close.
 And if they are resting, on the bottom or on shore, give them lots of space.
 The same goes for all sea life.
 In Hawaii, it is illegal to approach within 50 yards of Hawaiian Spinner Dolphins.

-We know, you can buy fish food at most snorkel rental shops, but please don't do it.
+We know, you can buy fish food at most snorkel gear rental shops, but please don’t do it.
 Feeding fish has been proven to really mess up the natural ecosystem in the area.
 And besides, there is a trick that we use that is just as good.
 If people have been feeding fish in an area, you can just pretend to feed them.
 Rub your fingers together and pull them across in front of you as though you were spreading fish food in the water.
 Fish will come for sure.
 It works great.

 Here is a PDF Reef Etiquette Quick Guide that you can view and print from our friends at the Kohala Center, an environmental education center in Kona on the Big Island of Hawaii.
 The guide also has a handy fish guide in it.